Mike Kasberg

 # mkfs.fat -F 32 /dev/sdx1

 OK, phase 1’s complete.
-We have our installation media ready to go and the computer’s BIOS and hard drive is set up correctly.
+We have our installation media ready to go and the computer’s BIOS and hard drive are set up correctly.
 Next, we’ll install Windows.

 Phase 2: Install Windows